-Testing of the samples will help find out if you may have COVID-19.
+Testing of your oral or nasal sample will help find out if you may have COVID-19.

 Laboratories may use pooling when testing your specimen, which means they combine your sample with other individuals samples prior to testing and test them as a "pool".
 The laboratory may return a result for the entire pool together or may return individual results.